 Me?
 All I knew about Hallmark's Contemporary Card line is that Paul Coker, Jr. was the Art Director.
 Mr. Norman's book concurs.

 I knew Coker's work from MAD Magazine, and I was always fascinated by his distinctive clean yet jerky coffee-nerves pen line.

-Greeting cards that were funny was a new idea.
-Before these post-war funny cards, Hallmark's best selling card was this:
+Greeting cards that were funny was a new idea back then.
+Before these post-war funny cards, Hallmark's all-time best selling card was this: